Simple method for testing the Fluid Space Drive principle (adequate for testing other propulsion proposals)

 A motorized propeller(s) on a pedestal with R/C unit to turn propellers on/off (optional)

-Description of the test assembly.
-(Note 1)
+Description of the airtight test box.

 The box has the following dimensions (Fig 2)